- Home

 - The IRS may conduct only one inspection of a taxpayer's books unless the IRS provides written notice.

-What Triggers An IRS Audit?
+What Triggers An IRS Tax Audit?

 While the IRS uses a variety of methods to select tax returns for audit, and some audits are purely random, there are certain red flags that can increase your chances of being audited